r2d2m/ProceduralSpace/README.md

 ![](Stars.gif)

 > Procedural stars, planets, and systems generation for Unity.
+It uses real physics values for creating stars, such as SolarMass, SolarRadius, Luminosity and Temperature.

 ## :dizzy: Orbiting

 ![](Orbiting.gif)

 > Planets can orbit stars while moons orbit planets.
+It uses physics for calculating orbit.

-## :earth_americas: Runtime Level Editor
+## :earth_americas: Planets

 ![](Planets.png)

 > Impelented procedural planet generation without using quadtree.
+It uses perlin noise for generating planet's terrain.

 ## :clipboard: Meta